BenRKarl/WDI_work/w06/d01/Readme.md

 ##Part3
 ###Playing with Strings
+- Write a function to:
   - reverse a string
-- remove all vowels
+  - remove all vowels from a string
-- replace all 'the' with 'the great'
+  - replace all instances of 'the' with 'the great'
-- capitalize
+  - capitalize each word in a string

 ##Part4
 ###Guess the number